Global WACh

 This week, more than 10 Global WACh researchers attended the 10th International AIDS Society (IAS) Conference on HIV Science, the world’s most influential meeting on HIV research and its applications.
 Our researchers also attended and presented at IAS-related events—the 11th International Workshop on HIV Pediatrics and the TB/HIV Symposium: “A new era in TB prevention: Implications for people living with HIV.”

 Among all three scientific gatherings, Global WACh had 17 poster abstracts, 2 oral abstracts, and 1 oral symposia abstract accepted to present.
-Our collaborator from Kenyatta National Hospital in Kenya, Dr. John Kinuthia, co-chaired the oral abstract discussion titled “HIV testing: Pushing the envelope.”
-Click here for a full list of the accepted abstracts with links to available abstracts, electronic posters, and presentation slides. (more…)
+Dr. John Kinuthia, a long-time collaborator from Kenyatta National Hospital in Kenya, co-chaired the oral abstract discussion titled “HIV testing: Pushing the envelope.”

 March 11, 2019